siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 Negative numbers may be useful signs.
 They may describe loss, direction, removal, cancellation, or opposition.
 But they are not existing units in the same way positive things are.

-So the new beginning is:
+So the practical beginning is:

 ```text
 1 + 1 is not only 2.